tardate/LittleArduinoProjects/README.md

-# 533 Little Electronics and Arduino Projects
+# 534 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [Ted's LED Clock](./PIC/TedsClock) - Building a freeform 20th anniversary clone of @tedyapo's LED clock, driven with a PIC16F84A.
+> Latest addition:sparkles: [ESP-12 Programming](./ESP8266/ESP12Programming) - The basics of programming an ESP-12 with the ESP8266 core for Arduino.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),